 - To improve high availability by adjusting the number of availability zones that your deployment runs on.

-- To enable features, such as machine learning, by resizing their instance configurations.
+- To enable features, such as machine learning or APM (application performance monitoring), by resizing their instance configurations.

 - To enable specific Elasticsearch plugins which are not enabled by default.